chrisbra/csv.vim/README.md

 how your columns need to be converted.
 Again, Vim asks you for how to do that:

 ```
-Converted text, use %s for column input:
+How to convert data (use %s for column input):
 <tr><td>%s</td><td>%s</td><td>%s</td></tr>
 ```